williampiat3/ImprovingPSRemotePlay/README.md

 To do this, on your PS4, simply go to: Settings -> Remote Play (ensure this is ticked) -> Add Device, it will give you a PIN code to enter on your PC
 And that's it folks a local remote play is on!!!
 With full compatibility with all keys, touchpad and so on.
 Chiaki has full compatibility on Ubuntu so if you have a linux machine you can also use this solution

-Now you can increase the quality of your remote play as long as you connexion allows it, you are not more bounded by the state of Sony's server.
+Now you can increase the quality of your remote play as long as you connexion allows it.
+Feel free to test with and without the VPN: we saw drastic improvements

 ## About this solution: what is this changing
 Now any device connected to the VPN can be spotted on the LAN, if you go to your router's admin page (that you can also access on the remote computer with the VPN now) and check the devices connected you will note that a new device has appeared whose IP belongs to the range you gave in the configuration file of openVPN whereas in the previous solution your device was not visible as it was on a subnetwork.